konhat88/complexDNA/README.md

 2) run the "plotDNA.py"

-More details can be find here: https://doi.org/10.1016/j.ejmp.2024.104839 Please cite this article together with github, if you use complexDNA.
+More details can be find here: https://doi.org/10.1016/j.ejmp.2024.104839 Please cite this article and the repository, if you use complexDNA.